Extending partial isometries of generalized metric spaces: Metric Spaces with Omitted Subspaces

-If $\cF$ is a class of $\cR$-metric spaces, then there is no guarantee that an $\cF$-free $\cR$-metric space will also omit path extensions of the spaces in $\cF$.
+If $\cF$ is a class of $\cR$-metric spaces, then there is no guarantee that an $\cF$-free $\cR$-metric space will also omit path substitutions of the spaces in $\cF$.
 Therefore, we must artificially impose this condition.